patientempowerment/bars-frontend/README.md

   ...
 }
 ```
-First key is the label name, in this case "COPD".
-Inside the "feature" argument you then can specify a list of features that influence this label with the respective coefficients (at key "coeff") and means (at key "mean").
-Repeat this for all features and labels.
+First key is the label, in this case "asthma". "features" contains a list of all respective features, their coefficients, and their means.
+This file is auto-generated, whenever the backend fits the corresponding model.

 #### labels.conf
-In `assets/labels.conf` you specify all labels that you want to predict for, that also have a representation in `assets/models.json` (!) as a simple list with the key "labels".
-That is used to query the models.json from the server.
+`assets/labels.conf` specifies all labels to predict for, and their user-facing names.
+It is used to query the models.json from the server.
 With the key "label_titles", you need to set the corresponding title to a label name.

 ```